 The City of Markham's property tax revenue and property tax receivables rely on the stability of the assessment roll, which is subject to annual assessment appeals that create an amount of uncertainty related to the amount of property tax receivables.
-This financial uncertainty continues to illustrate the requirement of the provision allowance, which was established in the amount of \$1,001 (2019 - \$1,001).
-Further, as a result of an initiative by the Chair of the Assessment Review Board (ARB), a commitment was made by the ARB to address the regular and systemic backlog of all property assessment appeals.
+Long delays in updating assessments are known to create inequities in taxation and it is anticipated that there will be significant amount of assessment appeals launch by property owners, particularly in the business classes who have been impacted by the pandemic.
+This financial uncertainty continues to illustrate the requirement of a provision allowance of \$2,951 (2020 - \$1,001).